cerb/cerb.github.io/_docs/getting_started/installation.md

 Navigate to your website's document directory on the filesystem.
 The directory will usually be named something like `htdocs`, `httpdocs`, `public_html`, or `www`.

 {% highlight bash %}
-$ cd /path/to/support.example.com/httpdocs
+$ cd /path/to/example.com/httpdocs
 {% endhighlight %}

 When deploying Cerb on a production server you should use **Git** to manage the project files.
 This provides many useful capabilities:

-* You can quickly upgrade by just fetching files that have changed since your last update.
+* Quickly upgrade by just fetching files that have changed since your last update.
-* You can see the local changes that you have made to any project files.
+* See the local changes that you have made to any project files.
-* You can easily reset files back to their default condition.
+* Easily reset files back to their default condition.
-* You can see what changes *would* occur before performing an upgrade.
+* See what changes *would* occur before performing an upgrade.
-* You can continuously merge your local changes with our future updates.
+* Continuously merge your local changes with our future updates.

 You won't need to download the entire project again after your initial installation.
 You also won't have to hassle with copying your `framework.config.php` configuration file or storage directory when upgrading, or repeating any of your custom modifications to the source code.